jundalisay/superb/content/en/superphysics/principles/chapter-06.md

 <!-- The odd quirk in the human species is that our brain and heart are far apart.
 This creates a distance or lag that makes ideas  appear totally different from feelings.
 This then makes human action lack feelings for others, as seen in terrorism, nuclear weapons, deforestation, etc.  -->

-To push for heart development, and the increase in common-interest and fellow-feeling, Superphysics proposes to close the distance between the brain and the heart by visualizing* feelings through AI.
+To push for heart development, and the increase in common-interest and fellow-feeling, Superphysics proposes to close the distance between the brain and the heart by visualizing* feelings.

 > *Since sight is the main sensor of the brain.